WHAT IS PELVIC INFLAMMATORY DISEASE (PID)?

-Pelvic inflammatory disease is infection of the female reproductive organs ( ovaries, fallopian tubes, cervix and uterus).
-The infection first occurs in the vagina and over time the infection dgrags upwards to infect other pelvic organ.
-The bacteria commonly causing the infection are the same bacteria causing sexually transmitted diseases, gonnorrhea etc.
+Pelvic inflammatory disease is an infection of the female reproductive organs ( ovaries, fallopian tubes, cervix, and uterus).
+The infection first occurs in the vagina and over time the infection drags upwards to infect other pelvic organs.
+The bacteria commonly causing the infection are the same bacteria causing sexually transmitted diseases, gonorrhea, etc.

-In initial stages the disease stays unnoticed but over time it causes complications with conception and menstrual pain.
+In the initial stages, the disease stays unnoticed but over time it causes complications with conception and menstrual pain.

 - History of STDs especially gonorrhea and chlamydia.

 - Having sex under the age of 25

 - Having sex with a person having multiple sexual partners

 - Women who use an IUD for birth control